Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 ```

 ## KMCG Viewer Usage

-To visualize the KMCG output data, you can use the KMCG Viewer，including Windows:
+To visualize the KMCG output data, you can use the KMCG Viewer

+### Windows Version

-1.Download the Windows version package win_kmcg_viewer-dist.zip
+1.Download the Windows version package win_kmcg_viewer-dist.zip.

-2.Unzip the package to your preferred location
+2.Unzip the package to your preferred location.

 3.Open Command Prompt and navigate to the bin directory inside the unzipped folder:
 ```
 cd to/path/bin
 kmcg_viewer.bat
 ```

+### Linux Version

+### MacOS Version